SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

     - This could only happen if you have installed and uninstalled revanced previously
     - You will need to use ADB to fully remove the old install.
 Too long to describe here.
 Instead, wait for a new guide.
 The link would be edited here when the guide published.

-## 3.4. video turns very dark in fullscreen
+## 3.4.
+Video turns very dark in fullscreen

 Try swiping up on the left side of your screen.
 This feature is called swipe brightness control.
 Swipe down all the way and it would use auto-brightness.
 You can also swipe to control volume on the right.